This delicious and creamy vegan potato salad is easy to make for a quick lunch and it's also perfect as a packed lunch to eat outside in the sun.

 In Genova, the home of pesto, people eat potatoes with string beans and pesto dressing.

-Follow our recipe for vegan pesto sauce, then use it as a dressing for the boiled potatoes and chickpeas, then add 2 handfuls of boiled string beans, et voilà.
+Follow our recipe for vegan pesto sauce, then use it as a dressing for the boiled potatoes and chickpeas, then add 2 handfuls of boiled (or air fried) green beans, et voilà.
 You got yourself a delicious original potato salad recipe!

-Curry potato salad: you can make a delicious and simple dressing with an oriental twist by mixing together 130 grams of unsweetened soy yogurt with 1 tsp of curry powder, ½ tsp of turmeric powder, 1 sliced green onion, ½ tsp of sea salt, 10 grams of chopped cilantro, a pinch of pepper, and 1 stalk of chopped celery.
+Curry potato salad: you can make a delicious and simple dressing with an oriental twist by mixing together 130 grams of unsweetened soy yogurt with 1 teaspoon of curry powder, ½ teaspoon of turmeric powder, 1 sliced green onion, ½ teaspoon of sea salt, 10 grams of chopped cilantro, a pinch of pepper, and 1 stalk of chopped celery.

 An easy, simple, and delicious vegan dressing for a potato salad with a twist.
 Add some chickpeas to improve the protein profile of the dish.